-If you are after reliability at its best with low noise and long endurance, this might be the best option available today.
+If you are after reliability, low noise and superior endurance, this might be the best option available today.

 Klotz is another German cable brand with excellent XLR options.
 The company is regarded today as one of the best cable manufacturers in the market, capable of performing in the most demanding scenarios of the world.

 Klotz embraces Research & Development, employing an in-house team of engineers.
 The majority of the quality control process, some soldering, and the final touches are given by human hands in their German facilities.

 Out of talent and hard work, Klotz has become a go-to option for professionals and ranks among the best in the market, along with brands such as Monster and Mogami.

 This cable represents Klotz's superb craftsmanship and obsessive attention to detail perfectly.
 The gold-plated Neutrik connectors are the top of the crop in terms of connectivity and durability.